 It remains a contentious issue for some, but blogger outreach can be highly effective.
 Making the most of beneficial guest blogging opportunities can generate direct referrals.
 It can also increase your brand and your authority and, while this is the area that is generally up for debate, it can also benefit your SEO.
 It does take time and effort, and if you don’t have the patience, time, or the writing skills, it also usually means that you will have to invest time and money in finding yourself a skilled and capable blog writing service.

-To get the most from your blogger outreach, though, you need to identify which are the best guest blogging opportunities and which you should avoid.
+To get the most from your blogger outreach, though, you need to find the best guest blogging sites and which you should avoid.

 Search Results Position